kattasaratchandra/PlaywrightTestFramework/README.md

 1. playwright do certain actionability checks and ensure before performing any actions. if any checks fails it throws time out error
 2. this checks will happen only to certain methods check auto wait in documentation
+3. if we want to wait for particular element to load then we can use waitFor() method.
-3. for service based applications we can use "wait for load state" method and "network idle" such that this will wait until all network api requests are done. we can use this in order to wait as all text contents method dont have auto wait
+4. for service based applications (when navigating to new website after clicking) we can use "wait for load state" method and "network idle" such that this will wait until all network api requests are done. we can use this in order to wait as all text contents method dont have auto wait
-4. for non service based application we use "wait for navigation" method.
+5. for non service based application we use "wait for navigation" method. (when navigating to new website after clicking)
     1. for waiting we use two ways here since auto wait doesnt work for all text contents we need to find other alternatives
         1. after clicking and navigating to new page use waitfornaviagtion method directly